Updated in 2023

 What does CareerFoundry do?

 CareerFoundry is an online bootcamp that helps people learn the technical skills necessary to land a job as a UX designer, UI designer, web developer, or data analyst.
 The immersive bootcamps cover design fundamentals and the student’s choice of specialization.
-For beginners, CareerFoundry offers 2 skill courses.
-The first is UX fundamentals and the second is intro to data analytics.
+For beginners, CareerFoundry offers introductory courses in UX design, UI design, front-end dev, and data analytics.
 For advanced designers, they offer 3 different skill courses.
 The options are: voice user interface design, UI for UX designers, and front-end development for designers.

 CareerFoundry’s immersive bootcamps use a project-based curriculum, which emphasizes portfolio building.
 Students work 1-on-1 with a tutor who assists with technical questions and a mentor who supplies job-hunting resources.
 Also, they can connect with their peers through the course Slack channel.

 CareerFoundry’s recorded lessons are self-paced.
 Therefore, participants can finish the program in 4-5 months working 30 hours per week.
 Alternatively, they can spend up to 9-10 months working at least 15 hours per week.
 The UI design program takes 360 hours to complete.
 Students enrolled in the web development track and UX design track should expect to spend 420 and 600 hours to complete their respective programs.
 On the other hand, advanced courses take about 120 hours to complete.
 Students should expect to work at least 15 hours per week for 8 weeks.

 The UX fundamentals course includes 8 exercises meant to introduce students to design thinking.
 Similarly, the intro to data analytics course includes 10 exercises, which cover creating, organizing, finding, using, and visualizing data.
 Both courses can be completed in 1 month by working 15 hours per week.
 But, students can take up to 2 months to finish the exercises.
 Each student also participates in 2 calls with a career mentor throughout the program and receives individual feedback on each exercise.

 Who is CareerFoundry for?